Terms and Conditions for the Supply of Goods and Services

 8.2 All amounts stated are exclusive of VAT which shall be charged at the prevailing rate.
 Progress shall, following the receipt of a valid VAT invoice, pay to the Supplier a sum equal to the VAT chargeable in respect of the Goods and/or Services.

 8.3 The Supplier shall invoice Progress as specified in the Agreement.
-Each invoice shall include such supporting information required by Progress to verify the accuracy of the invoice, including the relevant Purchase Order Number and a breakdown of the Goods and/or Services supplied in the invoice period.
+Each invoice shall include such supporting information required by Progress to verify the accuracy of the invoice, including, but not limited to, the relevant Purchase Order Number and a breakdown of the Goods and/or Services supplied in the invoice period.